datazip-inc/olake/README.md

 # colake

-Connector ecosystem for Olake, the key points Olake Connectors focusing on are these
+Connector ecosystem for Olake, the key points Olake Connectors focuses on are these
 - **Integrated Writers to avoid block of reading, and pushing directly into destinations**
 - **Connector Autonomy**
-- **Avoid operations that doesn't contribute into increasing record throughput**
+- **Avoid operations that don't contribute to increasing record throughput**

 ## Colake Structure
 ![diagram](/.github/assets/Colake.jpg)